vgwb/Antura_arabic/docs/index.md

 the full Unity3D project documentation
 by TH Köln / Cologne Game Lab, Video Games Without Borders & Wixel Studios

-## Install
-this project requires Unity 5.5.1f1 and the commercial plugin Text Mesh Pro 1.0.55
+## Install, Configure adn Build the project

-- [Install](HowTo/INSTALL.md) how to install and run the Unity project
+- [Install](HowTo/INSTALL.md) how to install and configure the Unity project
-- [Build](HowTo/Build.md) how to build the project
+- [Build](HowTo/Build.md) how to build the app for mobile devices

 ## Developer Guidelines